frederic-perez/AmE-dictionary/data/dictionary.md

 __Tahitian__
 __tai chi__ _n_ (tai chi chuan) A Chinese martial art whose system of physical exercises is often practiced as a way of meditating or improving well-being.
 __tailgate__ _v_ :two::hammer:
-__tailor__ _v_ :seven::hammer: (tailored) _All patients with asthma should have their risk of having a future attack assessed and have their monitoring, treatment, and care tailored accordingly._
+__tailor__ _v_ :eight::hammer: (tailored) _All patients with asthma should have their risk of having a future attack assessed and have their monitoring, treatment, and care tailored accordingly._
 __tailspin<sup>1</sup>__ _n_ :five::hammer:
 __tailspin<sup>2</sup>__ _v_
 __taint__ _n_ _vulgar slang_ :two: The perineum.